vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 south, west, and east) like the string The Mbh (vol. it as Bāstioapura

 of a bow (Mār 54.59) I p 380 op Paa.
 II.
 1. 16) offers the illustration &pu-Gangam Hāstina.
-Himayat-aranya-Devipurina q by T.
+Himayat-aranya-Devipurāṇa q by T.

 K, 244 puram'.